 Enron believes that LJM received cash of $15 million, $64 million and $53 million in 1999, 2000 and 2001, respectively, relating to its investments in these entities.
 In three instances, third-party financial institutions also invested in the entities.
 LJM invested on the same terms as the third-party investors.
 In one of these nine transactions, Enron entered into a marketing agreement with LJM2 that provided Enron with the right to market the underlying equity.
 This arrangement gave Enron profit potential in proceeds received after LJM2 achieved a specified return level.
 In six of these nine transactions, Enron repurchased all or a portion of the equity and debt initially purchased by LJM.

 The SPEs owned, directly or indirectly, a variety of operating and financial assets.
 For example, Yosemite Securities Trust was a finance entity which facilitated Enron’s ability to raise funds in the capital markets through the use of credit-linked notes, a standard financing arrangement offered by investment banks.
-Osprey Trust is beneficially-owned by a number of financial institutions and is a limited partner in Whitewing Associates, L.P., an Enron unconsolidated affiliate (Whitewing).
+Osprey Trust is beneficially-owned by a number of financial institutions and is a limited partner in Whitewing Associates, L.P., an Enron unconsolidated affiliate (Whitewing) (see Note 8).
 Enron is the other partner.
 Whitewing purchased certain Enron investments for future sale.

 In addition, as a result of these transactions, Enron was able to monetize equity interests with investment banks.
 These monetizations resulted in Enron’s recognizing $146 million and $5 million in pre-tax earnings in 2000 and the nine months ended 2001, respectively, and $252 million in cash inflows, all in 2000.